w3c/wai-accessibility-principles/index.md

 For users to be able to change the presentation of content, it is necessary that:

--   Headings, lists, tables and other structures in the content are marked-up properly;
+-   Headings, lists, tables, input fields, and content structures are marked-up properly;
 -   Sequences of information or instructions are independent of any presentation;